appdefensealliance/ASA-WG/ADA_Evaluation_Methodology.md

 ## Developer Onboarding Questionnaire

 The Developer Onboarding Questionnaire shall be completed by the developer, for all profiles and all assurance levels.
 However, the specific information is dependent on both the profile and assurance level.
 In general, the higher the assurance level, the less developer supplied information is required.
 The Developer Onboarding Questionnaire is confidential and will only be shared between the Developer, ASTL and CB.
+All questionnaires can be found at this [link](https://github.com/appdefensealliance/ASA-WG/tree/main/Submission%20Forms%20and%20Templates/Developer%20Questionnaires).

 <table>